Top 7 ICU Nurse Interview Questions to Ask

 6. What would you do in a situation where you had two critically ill patients who needed immediate attention at the same time?

-Critical care nurses are often faced with a situation where more than one patient needs attention at once.
+Critical care nurses often face situations where more than one patient needs attention at once.
 This is where having a foundation of time management and patient prioritization is crucial.
 This question allows the nurse to discuss how they organize their thoughts and responsibilities on a shift.

 Feel free to swap out realistic, unit-specific examples in this scenario-based interview question.
 Consider asking ICU scenario interview questions to prompt nurses to recall how they’d prioritize patients with conditions commonly seen in your unit.